cocotb/cocotb/documentation/source/install.rst

 In this document, we are assuming that you already have a :ref:`supported simulator<simulator-support>` available in ``PATH``.

-The installation instructions depend on your operating system, please choose:
+The installation instructions vary depending on your operating system.
+Please choose:

 .. toctree::
    :maxdepth: 1